No767/Kumiko/README.md

     - Rank system (WIP)
     - Custom quests
 - Genshin-Based Wish Sim (GWS)
-- Basic Administration Commands (unfinished)
+- Basic Administration Commands + Admin Logs
 - All of the services from upstream Rin

 And some ones that are planned: